terraform-ibm-modules/terraform-ibm-landing-zone-vpc/reference-architectures/deploy-arch-ibm-vpc-quickstart-vpc.md

 {: toc-use-case="Foundational Infrastructure"}
 {: toc-version="1.0.0"}

-The QuickStart variation provides a **simple and beginner-friendly** Virtual Private Cloud (VPC) deployment that requires minimal configuration.
-It helps users rapidly create a functional network environment on IBM Cloud without needing to define subnets, ACL rules, security groups, or connectivity patterns manually.
-This variation is ideal for users who want a **basic VPC setup**, lightweight networking defaults, and the option to enable VPC Flow Logs.
+The QuickStart variation of the Cloud foundation for VPC provides a **basic and simple** Virtual Private Cloud (VPC) deployment that requires minimal configuration.
+It enables users to quickly create a functional network environment on IBM Cloud.
+This variation is best suited for users who need a **basic VPC configuration** with lightweight networking defaults and support for VPC Flow Logs.

 ---